Are you a scholar?

 In addition to financial support, Journey to Success offers scholars a range of self-development opportunities designed to help them fulfill their potential and develop skills needed to reach their career aspirations.
 Opportunities include:

 - Welcome Event: designed to begin building the peer support networks scholars can benefit from to ease their transition into university and maximise the potential of their degree.
+Watch our 2022 Scholar Welcome Event video to learn how Scholars benefitted from the event.

 - Leadership development: encourage second-year Scholars to support their peers throughout the Welcome Event and first year at university.